Editor’s note: Agent Abarca wrote this paper about recruiting and cognitive computing as part of his Command College class.

 A recent study revealed Gen Z and Millennials trust friends and family more than websites, news media, celebrities and athletes.
 The study also explained how most young Americans are interested in becoming social media influencers.
 Motivated to a make a difference in the world are 5% of Gen Z and 48% of Millennials (Morning Consult, 2020).

 The engaged workforce of sworn and non-sworn staff can recruit their friends and family simply by sharing their experiences in social media and in person.
 Within a large law enforcement agency, the employee retention process advertises upward and lateral mobility available to all staff.
 Satisfied employees will likely share the opportunities with people in the sphere of influence extend to tradition and non-traditional candidates.

 Long term recruiting strategies must include non-traditional peace officer candidates.
 The traditional pipeline of candidates from the military and families with a history of police service no longer provide the same number of recruits.

 The conventional pipeline of candidates responds well to legacy recruiting strategies focused on dramatic or exciting parts of the job.
 Non-traditional candidates respond well to a more realistic (what the job actually entails) service-oriented message.

 The non-traditional candidates are interested in the community service aspects of the job (PERF, 2019).
 Agencies might find success raising awareness with non-traditional candidates through outreach at high schools, community colleges, and universities.

-The copious amounts of data gathered from and about each candidate are evaluated to determine suitability for peace officer employment.
-The Cognitive Computing system would process the data, and then identify common characteristics of successful candidates.
+The data gathered about each candidate are evaluated to determine suitability for peace officer employment.
+The Cognitive Computing system would process the data, then identify common characteristics of successful candidates.